 Insurers often have policies that let you arrange for the death benefit to be paid out in installments.

 10. Naming only a primary beneficiary

 Advisers recommend naming secondary and final beneficiaries.
-If the primary beneficiary dies before you do, then the money passes to the secondary beneficiary.
-If the secondary beneficiary has passed away when you die, then the death benefit goes to the final beneficiary.
+If the primary beneficiary dies before you do, the money passes to the secondary beneficiary.
+If the secondary beneficiary has passed away when you die, the death benefit goes to the final beneficiary.